Text Size

 Hazard Mitigation – Hazard mitigation is any sustained action taken to reduce or eliminate future risk to people and property from natural and man-made disasters.

 Recovery – Recovery also occurs in phases.
-Early phases of recovery include the rebuilding of infrastructure systems; the provision of adequate interim and long term housing for disaster survivors; the restoration of health, social and community services; promotion of economic development; and the restoration of natural and cultural resources.
-As defined in the National Disaster Recovery Framework (NDRF), long term recovery is the complete redevelopment and revitalization of a disaster-impacted area.
-It includes the rebuilding or relocating of damaged or destroyed social, economic, natural and built environments and a move to self-sufficiency, sustainability and resilience by the community.
+Early phases of recovery include the rebuilding of infrastructure systems; the provision of adequate interim and long-term housing for disaster survivors; the restoration of health, social, and community services; promotion of economic development; and the restoration of natural and cultural resources.
+As defined in the National Disaster Recovery Framework (NDRF), long-term recovery is the complete redevelopment and revitalization of a disaster-impacted area.
+It includes the rebuilding or relocating of damaged or destroyed social, economic, natural, and built environments and a move to self-sufficiency, sustainability, and resilience by the community.
 Long-term recovery may continue for months or years.

 Response – Typically, emergencies and disasters are discussed in phases.
-The response phase of an emergency involves immediate search and rescue, the safe guarding of property from further destruction or damage, and meeting immediate and basic human needs such as water, food, shelter and medical attention.
+The response phase of an emergency involves immediate search and rescue, the safeguarding of property from further destruction or damage, and meeting immediate and basic human needs such as water, food, shelter, and medical attention.